-It has been a long road for the Youth Apprenticeship Advisory Committee and there is a much greater distance to go.
-At the Committee's first meeting on September 14, 2017, the Committee members had the chance to meet each other in-person and have a frank discussion about what the priorities of the Committee should be in its first year.
-The Committee determined that it is critical for the District of Columbia Public School (DCPS) system and DC public charter schools to become more active partners in the youth apprenticeship system and the development of a school-to-work pipeline.
-In an effort to better understand how the Committee can advance youth apprenticeships in the District, the members voted to organize a series of visits to four career and technical education (CTE) high schools located throughout the District: IDEA Public Charter School, McKinley Technology High School, Phelps Architecture, Construction, and Engineering (ACE) High School, and Paul Laurence Dunbar High School.
-The Committee is interested in how the proven models implemented by these schools may be adopted in a comprehensive school-to-work initiative.
+During YAAC's first meeting, held on September 14, 2017, committee members had the chance to meet one another in-person and have a frank discussion about what the priorities of YAAC should be in its first year.
+Committee members determined it is a critical for the District of Columbia Public School (DCPS) system and DC public charter schools to become more active partners in the youth apprenticeship system and the development of a school-to-work pipeline.
+In an effort to better understand how YAAC can advance youth apprenticeships in the District, committee members voted to organize a series of visits to four career and technical education (CTE) high schools located throughout the District; IDEA Public Charter School, McKinley Technology High School, Phelps Architecture, Construction, and Engineering (ACE) High School, and Paul Laurence Dunbar High School.

-This report provides a roadmap for the way forward and an outline of how far the Youth Apprenticeship Advisory Committee (YAAC) has come in its short tenure.
+The YAAC is interested in how the proven models implemented by these schools may be adopted in a comprehensive school-to-work initiative.
 The YAAC is wholly committed to its mission of improving the District's youth apprenticeship system and ensuring that District youth succeed in a fast-changing economy and a competitive world.